 Anything that affects one part of an ecosystem will, in turn, affect others.
 Sadly, people often do things that harm an ecosystem.
 Even though our actions may seem small, they can have large effects.

 For example, over-fishing sharks can have terrible effects for reef ecosystems.
-By removing the top-level predator, the fish it normally eats thrive and then there are too many.
-This disrupts the whole reef ecosystem.
+By lowering the number of sharks, the fish sharks normally eat increase and then there are too many.
+This puts the whole reef ecosystem out of balance.

-A strong ecosystem is able to withstand stress and adapt to change without losing important plants or animals, or the balance between these.
+A strong ecosystem is able to cope with stress and adapt to change without losing important plants or animals.

 A strong ecosystem can cope with change, or recover from a disturbance.
 Without this strength or resilience, an ecosystem eventually cannot cope with the effects of change and will collapse or change in large ways where less variety of plants and animals can survive.